Archivematica Sandbox

 What is Archivematica?

-Archivematica is an open-source digital preservation system that automates tasks through “microservices” to streamline SIP transfers, ingestion, and the creation of Archival Information Packages (AIPs) and Dissemination Information Packages (DIPs).
+Archivematica is an open-source digital preservation system that automates tasks through “microservices” (see week 4 slides for a definition of a microservice) to streamline Submission Information Package (SIP) transfers, ingest, and the creation of Archival Information Packages (AIPs) and Dissemination Information Packages (DIPs).

 Important Notes:

-• The sandbox clears data daily around midnight, so any session data, logs, or work in progress will be lost.
+- The sandbox clears data daily around midnight, so any session data, logs, or work in progress will be lost by the next calendar day.
+Please keep this in mind and try, if possible, to do this assignment in one session (preferably before the clock strikes midnight!)

 Steps to Take